The Atiyah-Patodi-Singer index on manifolds with non-compact boundary: Boundary value problems for strongly Callias-type operators

 \section{Boundary value problems for strongly Callias-type operators}

 Moving on from last section, we study boundary value problems of a strongly Callias-type operator $\DD$ whose restriction to the boundary is $\AAA$.
 We introduce boundary conditions and elliptic boundary conditions for $\DD$ as certain closed subspaces of $\cHH(\AAA)$.
-In particular, we take a close look at an important elliptic boundary condition -- the Atiyah-Patodi-Singer boundary condition and obtain some results about it.
+In particular, we take a close look at an important elliptic boundary condition -- the Atiyah--Patodi--Singer boundary condition and obtain some results about it.